 Behavioral therapy is extremely beneficial for individuals in addiction treatment as well as those struggling with mood disorders.
 A treatment option like cognitive-behavioral therapy can treat both of these issues simultaneously, which is very important in the care of comorbid disorders.
 The depression itself, though a symptom of the individual’s drug abuse, must be addressed and treated seriously so as to avoid further issues as well as the possibility of the individual relapsing back to drug abuse in order to self-medicate.

 In behavioral therapy, patients learn how to recognize certain emotions as well as triggers that may cause them to experience depressive symptoms.
 They also learn better coping skills and ways in which to avoid triggers for drug cravings.
 This minimizes the severity of the depression as well as the other issues caused by the person’s former drug abuse.

 How Long Does Treatment Take?

 In many ways, you may be living with amphetamine withdrawal and the depression that ensues for a long time.
 But through the use of medication and therapy, the serious symptoms associated with these issues can be managed, and you can live your life while recovering from amphetamine dependence and addiction.
-If you have more questions about stimulant addiction treatment or the withdrawal syndrome associated with stimulant abuse, call 800-768-8728.
+If you have more questions about stimulant addiction treatment or the withdrawal syndrome associated with stimulant abuse, call 800-768-8728(Who Answers?).